Josiane705/Techplus_Feedbackform/README.md

 1. Collects farmer details, feedback topic, rating, and comments

-2.Saves responses locally in the browser using localStorage
+2. Saves responses locally in the browser using localStorage

 3. Export feedback data to a CSV file for offline review